jefffhaynes/BinarySerializer/README.md

     [SerializeAs(Endianness = Endianness.Big)]
     public uint SectorCountBig { get; set; }

+### Immutable Types ###

+In certain cases you may not want to expose public setters on deserialized objects.
+BinarySerializer will look for constructors with matching property or field parameter names and favor those over the default constructor.
+In cases where multiple constructors are defined, the serializer will look for a best fit.

+    public class LongAddress
+    {
+        public LongAddress(int low, int high)
+        {
+            Low = low;
+            High = high;
+        }

+        public int Low { get; private set; }

+        public int High { get; private set; }
+    }

 ### Debugging ###

 To gain insight into the serialization or deserialization process the serializer defines a number of events.
 These events can be useful when attempting to troubleshoot if the debugger is insufficient (a common problem in declarative frameworks).